2022 RACGP National Awards

 • evidence of commitment and service to the rural practice in which they work

-• evidence of service to the rural community in which they practice or have practices.
+• evidence of service to the rural community in which they practice or have practiced.

 Medical Student Bursary Award

-The Rural Medical Student Bursary Award is awarded to a medical student who is a member of a rural health students’ club at an Australian university who submits the best essay (maximum 1200 words) on the topic:
+The Rural Medical Student Bursary Award is awarded to a medical student who is a member of a rural health students’ club at an Australian university who submits the best essay (maximum 1200 words) on the topic outlined below.

-Nominees must also be current student members of the RACGP.
+Nominees must also be a current student member of the RACGP.

 Each essay nomination is judged on the following criteria: